Nardil Side Effects

 Applies to phenelzine: oral tablet

-Along with its needed effects, phenelzine (the active ingredient contained in Nardil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, phenelzine (the active ingredient contained in Nardil) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking phenelzine:More common
+If any of the following side effects occur while taking phenelzine, check with your doctor immediately:More common

 - cold sweats